MSc International Business Management

 This course will allow you to develop in-depth knowledge and understanding of relevant demand and inventory management concepts, teach the impact of forecasting and inventory on supply chain performance.
 You will be able to critically appreciate the complexities and dynamics of managing inventories in the multi-echelon network.

-A good honours degree (first or second class), or its non-UK equivalent, in a relevant subject from a recognised British or overseas university.
+We require a 2:1 honours degree, or its non-UK equivalent, in a relevant subject from a recognised British or overseas university.

 English language requirements